KingVentrix007/Text-Game-engine/README.md

-# AthenX Text Game Engine
+# Olympus Tek: Text Game Engine

 Welcome to AthenX, a powerful Text-based Game Engine that puts the creative control in your hands.
 Instead of being confined by hardcoded game logic, AthenX allows you to craft your own interactive stories using simple JSON code.